-Suboxone is a pharmaceutical drug that is used to help treat individuals in New Mexico who are addicted to heroin, fentanyl, or any other opiate substance.
-Suboxone is a combination of buprenorphine - a partial opioid agonist that relieves withdrawal symptoms and desires to use without producing the same high - and naloxone - an opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
-This medication assisted treatment (MAT) option is uniquely available through a doctor licensed to prescribe Subxone in New Mexico who are specially qualified to prescribe Suboxone for opioid addiction treatment.
-To prevent abuse, Suboxone doctors may require that patients come and take their dose at their office for the first weeks or months.
+Suboxone is a FDA-approved medication that is used to help treat people in New Mexico who are struggling with addiction to heroin, fentanyl, or any other opioid drug.
+Suboxone is a combination of buprenorphine and naloxone.
+This medically assisted treatment (MAT) option is solely accessible through Suboxone doctors in New Mexico who have completed addiction requirements to prescribe Suboxone to those seeking opioid addiction treatment.
+To prevent abuse, Suboxone doctors may set forth a rule that patients come and take their dose at their office at the beginning.

 Choosing a New Mexico Suboxone Doctor

 When in search for a Suboxone Doctor in New Mexico there are several factors to consider.
 To ensure success with medically assisted treatment, working with a physician that monitors your progress closely is key to achieving lasting recovery.
 Connect with the physician and ask them how closely they monitor their clients, if they typically allow patients to self-manage taking doses, and how long before they typically start sending clients home with multiple doses.

 A few common factors that are good to consider when looking for a Suboxone doctor include whether they are taking new patients, how far they are from the patient, and if their office hours align with the individual’s schedule Because of limits on the number of patients a physician can see, it may be difficult to identify a qualified physician in or near New Mexico.
 However, if you work, go to school, or have a family that relies on you, then driving across town for your Suboxone treatment might not be practical.
 Our directory or helpline can help you in locating a physician who works well for you and who is currently accepting new patients.